 3.3) Put tube in sonicator, fill with water so that liquid in cup is higher than in tube.

-3.4) Close door and sonicate, for our sonicator typically 10” at intensity 20.
+3.4) Close door, put on ear protection if desired, inform colleagues that you will be sonicating and run appropriate sonication program.

 4) Removing Samples from BSL-3

-4.1) Formalin fixed or heat inactivated samples are put in a plastic bag and sprayed with vesphene for removal from BSL-3.
+4.1) 10% Formalin fixed or heat inactivated samples are put in a plastic bag and sprayed with vesphene for removal from BSL-3.